-Hours: Monday through Thursday, 9 am to 5 pm, and Sunday from 3 pm to 7 pm starting Monday, April 12, 2021.
+Hours of Service: Monday through Thursday, 9 am to 5 pm, and Sunday from 1 pm to 5 pm.

 Library study rooms and journal offices remain closed.